 1. Text Enable Your Number

 To get your business texting, the first step is selecting your number.
 You have a few options.
 First, if your business already has an existing 10-digit landline, you can choose to text enable it.
-You can also opt to get set up with a local ten digit number, for added familiarity.
+You can also opt to get set up with a local ten-digit number, for added familiarity.
 Or, you could elect to utilize a short code.
-Either purchase your own short code, or utilize a shared short code.
-Here at SimpleTexting, that number is 555888.
+You do this by purchasing your own dedicated short code, like 711711.

 2. Choose Your Keyword

 Once your business has its number, you want to reserve a keyword.
 This is a short, memorable, word or phrase unique to your business.
 A keyword can be anything, but if you’re utilizing a shared short code, you cannot use a keyword that has already been claimed.
 For example, if you’re laundromat is called Aces and it’s on Main street, you might use the keyword “ACESonFifth”.
 Your keyword confirmation, which can be an SMS or MMS message, also gives you a great opportunity to welcome new subscribers right off the bat!